-Adjunct Instructor - Global Human Development (GHD)
+Adjunct Professor - Global Human Development (GHD)

 Sarah Lane is an economist in the USAID Office of Economic Policy.
 She has worked as a development economist for nearly a decade in USAID’s Asia Near East Bureau and Bureau for Economic Growth, Education and Environment.
 In recent years, she has worked extensively on the economic analysis of development projects with a particular focus on cost benefit analysis.
 She holds a B.S. in Mathematics and International Relations from the College of William and Mary, an M.A. in International Political Economy and Development from Fordham University, and an M.A. in Economics from Georgetown University.